The Men - The Commander listing

 U-672 6 Apr 1943 18 Jul 1944 4 patrols (160 days)

 Ulf Erling Gunther Lawaetz was born to a Danish engineer working in German shipyards and a German mother.
-He was the oldest child of five he had begun his training with the Royal Danish Navy.
-In 1937, 3 years after his mother had passed away, he had to choose between Danish or German citizenship.
-He opted for German citizenship and joined the German Navy.
+He began naval training with the Royal Danish Navy, but in 1937, three years after his mother died, he had to choose between Danish or German citizenship.
+He opted for German, and then joined the Kriegsmarine.

-Ulf Lawaets was sent to the destroyer Hans Ludemann in Nov 1939 and with this destroyer he fought at the fierce battle of Narvik in April 1940 where 10 German destroyers were lost, including his.
-He survived the loss of his ship and also the land war fought between German and British troops for the city of Narvik.
+Ulf Lawaets was assigned to the destroyer Hans Ludemann in Nov 1939 and took part in the Battle of Narvik in April 1940, in which ten German destroyers were lost, including his.
+He survived the loss of his ship and also the shore action fought between German and British troops for the city of Narvik.

-From Jan to April 1943 he first went through U-boat commander training and then U-boat familiarization (Baubelehrung) for a type VIIC boat at Hamburg.
-On 6 April 1943 he took command of the brand-new U-672.
-For the next 7 months he trained the crew and brought the boat up to speed before its first war patrol.
+From Jan to April 1943 he received U-boat commander training, then attended U-boat construction familiarization (Baubelehrung) for a type VIIC U-boat being built at Hamburg.
+On 6 April 1943 he took command of U-672.
+For the next seven months he prepared the crew and boat for the first war patrol.

-With his boat Oblt.
-Ulf Lawaets he went out on 4 war patrols, total of 160 days at sea.
+Oblt.
+Ulf Lawaets took U-672 on four war patrols, 160 days at sea.
 His boat was sunk on 18 July 1944 in the English Channel by the British frigate HMS Balfour (Niestlé, 1998).
-Unusually for the time Oblt.
-Ulf Lawaets and his entire crew of 52 men survived and became POWs.
+Unusually for the time, Oblt.
+Ulf Lawaets and his entire crew of 52 survived to become POWs.

 After the war

-He was released from captivity in Dec 1945 and went to Bunde, Germany where he worked as an interpreter and ended up managing a cigar factory.
+He was released in Dec 1945 and went to Bunde, Germany where he worked as an interpreter and eventually managed a cigar factory.

 Sources